open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

-Although the definition seems very application centric, you can leverage the OpenTelemetry trace model as a way to represent a request and quickly understand it's duration and the details about every step involved in completing it.
+Although the definition seems very application centric, you can leverage the OpenTelemetry trace model as a way to represent a request and quickly understand its duration and the details about every step involved in completing it.

 Assuming you already have a system generating some kind of tracing telemetry, [the OpenTelemetry Collector](/docs/collector/) is the doorway to help you make it available into the OTel world.

-Within the Collector, a trace receiver has the role to receive and convert your request telemetry from it's original format into the OTel trace model, so the information can be properly processed through the Collector's pipelines.
+Within the Collector, a trace receiver has the role to receive and convert your request telemetry from its original format into the OTel trace model, so the information can be properly processed through the Collector's pipelines.

 In order to implement a traces receiver you will need the following:

-- A `Config` implementation to enable the trace receiver to gather and validate it's configurations within the Collector's config.yaml.
+- A `Config` implementation to enable the trace receiver to gather and validate its configurations within the Collector's config.yaml.

 - A `ReceiverFactory` implementation so the Collector can properly instantiate the trace receiver component